-ABI (ankle-brachial index) is a common test for detecting PAD because it can help diagnose disease in patients who may or may not have symptoms.
-It works by comparing blood pressure in your ankles with blood pressure in your arms.
-PAD can also be diagnosed by other tests that measure blood flow and pressure such as segmental pressure test for the legs, toe-brachial index (TBI) for toes, and doppler ultrasound for blood flow in the arteries.
+PAD can also be diagnosed with other tests that measure blood flow and pressure such as a segmental pressure test for the legs, Toe-Brachial Index (TBI), and Doppler ultrasound for blood flow in the arteries.

-Your doctor may decide to try to take a picture of your arteries to see whether you have restricted blood flow.
-Contrast angiography is a medical procedure that takes pictures of your blood vessels so the doctor can observe any narrowing or blockage.
-This can help the doctor to determine if a medical procedure to address restricted blood flow is necessary.
+Your physician may decide to take a picture of your arteries to see whether you have restricted blood flow.
+Contrast angiography is a medical procedure that takes pictures of your blood vessels using an x-ray, so the physician can observe any narrowing or blockage.
+This can help the physician determine if a medical procedure to address restricted blood flow is necessary.
 Angiograms are performed by interventional specialists who include cardiologists, radiologists, and vascular surgeons.

 An angiogram is an important step in diagnosing PAD.
 After getting an angiogram, you and your physician will have a better idea of how much plaque has built up in your arteries and how it should be addressed.
 If you’ve been diagnosed with PAD, you have several treatment options.